 Keeping blood pressure under control can mean adding things to your life, like exercise, that help lower it.
 It can also mean avoiding things that raise it.
-Here is a list of BP raisers, and information on how to keep your pressure from getting too high.
+Here is a list of blood pressure raisers, and information on how to keep your pressure from getting too high.

 People with high blood pressure should be aware that the use of decongestants may raise blood pressure.
 Many over-the-counter cold and flu preparations contain decongestants.